-The Planning Proposal would facilitate the following key planning outcomes and community benefits:
+The amended planning proposal facilitates the following key planning outcomes and community benefits:

 - Consistent with State Government policy which supports growth in St Leonards: Future development will accommodate a range of commercial land uses in a major strategic centre that is well serviced by public transport.
 It will generate new employment opportunities within walking distance of major employment, retail, health and education facilities, and excellent public transport connectivity. - Increased and diversified employment opportunities: The high amenity and contemporary office accommodation will facilitate commercial activity and business with flexible floorplates and tenancies. - Job creation: Future development has the potential to create approximately 3,346 full time jobs. - Improved pedestrian access and connectivity: The proposal provides opportunities for improved pedestrian circulation and connectivity throughout the St Leonards centre through the establishment of site connections with adjacent properties and enhanced integration with the surrounding footpath network, Mitchell Street Plaza, and key transport nodes such as St Leonards train station. - Landmark tower and building envelope: The indicative concept proposal envisages a commercial tower that has a slender and articulated form.
 The designed maximises separation from adjoining development in order to allow for view sharing and minimise the effect of 'tower crowding'.
 The ground floor provides activation and engagement with the public domain with clearly defined building entries. - Public domain enhancement: The proposal provides significant potential to deliver meaningful public domain enhancements and activation along the Pacific Highway, Mitchell Street, and Atchison Street. - Solar amenity: The proposal preserves solar access to key public open spaces, surrounding residential areas, and heritage conservation areas. - Mitchell Street Plaza enhancements: The proposal presents opportunities to deliver a dynamic interface to the Mitchell Street Plaza, with lobby entries and outdoor dining activity contributing to its role as a focal point for the precinct. - Atchison Street activation day and night: New retail uses to the Atchison Street frontage will create opportunities for outdoor / sunlit alfresco dining and other ground plane activations (such as pop-up installations).
-Public domain activation will complement the principal commercial office use, encourage pedestrian activity, and reinforce Atchison Street as a vibrant day and night dining precinct.
+Public domain activation will complement the principal commercial office use, encourage pedestrian activity, and reinforce Atchison Street as a vibrant day and night dining precinct. - Community infrastructure contribution: The proponent has submitted a Letter of Offer to enter into a planning agreement with North Sydney Council to provide a monetary contribution for the construction of a future signalised pedestrian improvements at the corner of Albany Street and Pacific Highway.

-A detailed analysis of the site and its surrounding context and the prevailing State and local planning policy demonstrates that there is clear strategic and site-specific planning merit to the Planning Proposal.
-It is recommended that this Planning Proposal be considered by Council and that Council resolve to forward it to DPE for Gateway Determination in accordance with the EP&A Act to prepare the amended NSLEP 2013.
+A detailed analysis of the site and its surrounding context and the prevailing State and local planning policy demonstrates that there is clear strategic and site-specific planning merit to the amended planning proposal.
+It is recommended that the proposed amendment to the NSLEP be considered by Council and that Council resolve to forward it to DPE for Gateway Determination in accordance with the EP&A Act.